 Audio description can be thought of as an additional narration track intended primarily for blind and visually impaired consumers of visual media, such as television and film, dance, opera, and the visual arts.

 Theaters who seek to be the bedrock of a community must serve the entire community, regardless of disability.

 MindsEye provides audio description to underserved venues across the St. Louis area, since the fall of 2016.
-Venues include the Peabody Opera House, Scottrade Center, Chaifetz Arena, and Mustard Seed Theatre, The Muny, COCA, and others.
+Venues include the Enterprise Center, Stiefel Theatre, Chaifetz Arena, The Repatory Theatre, Mustard Seed Theatre, The Muny, COCA, and others.